-- e) The minimum desirable physical slope shall be 0.5% or the slope that will produce a velocity of 2.5 feet per second when the storm sewer is flowing full, whichever is greater. - f) The potential hydraulic grade line elevation shall not exceed ground elevation or the gutter flow line, whichever is lowest. - g) Access manholes are required at intermediate points along straight runs of closed conduits.
+- d) The minimum desirable physical slope shall be 0.5% or the slope that will produce a velocity of 2.5 feet per second when the storm sewer is flowing full, whichever is greater. - e) The potential hydraulic grade line elevation shall not exceed ground elevation or the gutter flow line, whichever is lowest. - f) Access manholes are required at intermediate points along straight runs of closed conduits.
 Table 3.9 gives maximum spacing criteria.

-Table 3.9 Access Manhole Spacing Criteria
+Table 3.9 Access Manhole S Spacing Criteria

 Pipe Size (inches) Maximum Spacing (feet)

 18-36 600

 42" and Larger 1000

-- h) Manholes shall also be located at: - pickup points having two (2) or more curb inlets or laterals at the same relative point of a street or alley; - trunk line size changes for pipes greater than twenty-four (24) inches; or pipe size difference of 6 inches or greater; - pipe junctions having any pipe 36" and larger; - grade changes; - the upstream end of the storm drain system; - Bends greater than 30 degrees and pipe junctions greater than 45 degrees; - At the connection point of public and private storm sewer pipes or boxes. - i) Generally, inlets shall not be allowed to serve as a manhole or junction box.
-Under special circumstances the City Engineer or his designee may allow an inlet to serve as a manhole or junction box.
-Where inlets serve as a manhole or junction box, the width of a new standard inlet, at a minimum, shall be doubled in size. - j) No 90-degree bends will be allowed in storm sewer pipes or box culverts.
-Bends shall be 30 degrees or less.
-Pipe junctions shall not be greater than 45 degrees.
-Manholes are required at bends greater than 30 degrees and pipe junctions greater than 45 degrees - k) The minimum storm drain pipe diameter shall be eighteen (18) inches. - I) Pipe diameters shall not normally decrease downstream. - m) Pipe crowns (soffits) at change in sizes should be set at the same elevation. - n) Pipe collars may be used when pipe size changes are required on trunk lines for 24-inch diameters or less. - Laterals shall be connected to collector or main lines using manholes or manufactured wye connections.
-Special situations may require laterals to be connected to the trunk lines by a cut-in (punch-in), and such cut-ins must be approved by the City Engineer or his designee. - p) Vertical curves in the conduit will not be permitted and horizontal curves will be permitted only in specific cases with the approval of the City Engineer or his designee.
+- g) Manholes shall also be located at: - pickup points having two (2) or more curb inlets or laterals at the same relative point of a street or alley; - trunk line size changes for pipes greater than twenty-four (24) inches; or pipe size difference of 6 inches or greater;

+- pipe junctions having any pipe 36" and larger; - grade changes; - the upstream end of the storm drain system; - Bends greater than 30 degrees and pipe junctions greater than 45 degrees; - At the connection point of public and private storm sewer pipes or boxes. - h) The minimum storm drain pipe diameter shall be eighteen (18) inches. - i) Pipe diameters shall not normally decrease downstream. - j) Pipe crowns (soffits) at change in sizes should be set at the same elevation. - k) Pipe collars may be used when pipe size changes are required on trunk lines for 24-inch diameters or less. - I) Laterals shall be connected to collector or main lines using manholes or manufactured wye connections.
+Special situations may require laterals to be connected to the trunk lines by a cut-in (punch-in), and such cut-ins must be approved by the City Engineer. - m) Vertical curves in the conduit will not be permitted and horizontal curves will be permitted only in specific cases with the approval of the City Engineer.
 Radius pipe shall be installed for curves with radii between 100-ft and 500-ft.

-F. Parking Lot Design
+E. Parking Lot Design